 - Headaches: This is usually the most common physical symptom associated with marijuana withdrawal.
-Headaches during the first few days can be particularly severe, but then taper down to being more mild.
-These dull headaches can least anywhere from two weeks to two months.
+Headaches during the first few days can be particularly severe, but then taper down to being milder.
+These dull headaches can last anywhere from two weeks to two months.

 - Night Sweats: Sweating is one of the natural ways that the body flushes out toxins, but night sweats during withdrawal can be so severe that you might have to change clothes or sheets.
 Extra baths or showers may also be required during this time.
 Night sweats usually last for a few weeks, but may not completely subside for up to six months.

 - Eating issues: Many marijuana users report having a loss of appetite during withdrawal.
 Other stomach-related symptoms can include nausea, cramps or digestion issues after eating.